AvanzaBank/astrix/doc/tutorial/part2.md

 }
 ```

 In the test we want to stub out the `LunchRestaurantFinder` using Mockito.
 This could easily be done using the `TestAstrixConfigurer` introduced in part 1, but for the sake of illustration we will use the `AstrixDirectComponent`.
 We register the mock with the `AstrixDirectComponent` which returns a serviceUri.
-A serviceUri consists of two parts.
+A serviceUri contains all the service-properties required to bind to a given service.
 The first part identifies the name of the service component, in this case `"direct"`.
 The second part is service-component specific and contains all properties required by the service-component to bind to the given service. `AstrixDirectComponent` requires an identifier for the target instance which is generated when we register the instance with the `AstrixDirectComponent`.
 Therefore a serviceUri identifying a service provided using the `AstrixDirectComponent` might look like this: `"direct:21"`.

 When we configure Astrix we provide a setting, "restaurantFinderUri" with a value that contains the serviceUri to the `LunchRestaurantFinder` mock instance.
-When Astrix is requested to create an instance of `LunchRestaurantFinder` (which is done indirectly when we create the `LunchSuggester` bean in the test) the process goes like this:
+When Astrix creates an instance of `LunchRestaurantFinder` (which is done indirectly when we create the `LunchSuggester` bean in the test) the process goes like this:

 1. Astrix sees that its a configuration-api (`@AstrixConfigApi`)
 2. Astrix queries the configuration for the entry name defined by the annotation ("restaurantFinderUri") to get the serviceUri, lets say that its value is `"direct:21"`